| Posted: September 22nd, 2011

 But if we dig deeper into ridership levels and crime rates, some similarities disappear.
 The Chinatown metro station has the highest ridership rate and top crime count in DC, but the lowest crime rate (which is still roughly 14 times the metro system’s average crime rate).
 Even so, this seems minimal compared to the New Carrollton or Branch Avenue stations in Maryland, where the crime rates are 82 and 111 times higher than the system average (respectively).

 From a previous look into DC’s metro system, we know that WMATA has lower crime rates than expected – especially compared to other cities.
 However, from these metro station data, we can’t tease out which violent or property crimes occur in which stations or the full range of metro crime patterns.
 In particular, the “iCrime wave” my colleagues have written about may also be related to metro station crime patterns.
 For now, we just don’t know.
 But until better data lead to sounder advice than the blogger gave visitors last summer, it’s probably enough for riders to watch their belongings and surroundings carefully and be aware that busy, crowded metro stations may present crime opportunities.
-Certainly, we don’t need to rule out riding entire metro lines.Crime, Washington DC
+Certainly, we don’t need to rule out riding entire metro lines.Adolescents and Youth, Crime and Justice, Crime and justice statistics, Delinquency and crime, Policing and crime prevention, Victims of crime, Washington DC

 1 Comment »